 Part of a school, church or community group?
-Check back in Spring 2012 for a downloadable curriculum you can use to educate your group about the Democratic Republic of the Congo, the work of HEAL Africa and how to stand with the people of Congo from the other side of the globe.
-In the meantime, see below for stories of how people just like you have gotten involved in spreading the word about Congo and HEAL Africa.
+Read the stories below see of how people just like you have gotten involved in spreading the word about Congo and Heal Africa.

 I have always had a heart for others less fortunate and have wanted to do something to help for a long time.
 However I always felt overwhelmed and didn’t know where to start.
 That changed after reading the book Half the Sky.
 The author put things in perspective and kept repeating a message throughout that was if you help only one that’s huge.
 I realized I could do something and so the idea came of doing an art show to help raise money for fistula surgeries in the Congo.
 When reading the book I was particularly touched by this need.